 Covid-19 Coronavirus Safety Precautions

-NEPAL IS OPEN!
-We invite you for 2020 climbs and treks during Dec as well as in 2021.
-Our British, American, and European leaders and Sherpas will look after your safety, following W.H.O.
+THE MOUNTAINS ARE OPEN!
+We invite you for 2021 climbs and treks.
+Our British, American, and European leaders and Sherpas will look after your safety following W.H.O.
 Covid-19 guidelines.
-Come Join Us For Good Adventure!
+Come join us for a great adventure!

 Some symptoms of coronavirus are: